Digital Product Passport··14 min read

 What Data the DPP Requires for Appliances

-The DPP for appliances will pull together data that currently sits in separate regulatory silos.
-Understanding the overlap — and the gaps — is the first step towards a practical compliance plan.
+The appliance DPP consolidates data that currently sits across separate regulatory silos.
+Understanding what each category requires — and where your gaps are — is the first step toward a practical compliance plan.

 Product Identity and Technical Specifications

-Every appliance DPP will require a unique product identifier (at minimum at model level, potentially at serial level for certain categories), basic technical specifications, and manufacturing information including country of origin and production date.
-This data is already captured in most ERP and PLM systems.
-The challenge is not that it does not exist — it is that it is rarely structured in a way that supports automated DPP generation.
+Every appliance DPP requires a unique product identifier — at minimum at model level, potentially at serial level for certain categories — together with basic technical specifications and manufacturing information including country of origin and production date.
+This data already exists in most ERP and PLM systems.
+The challenge is not availability but structure: it is rarely formatted in a way that supports automated DPP generation without integration work.

 Energy Performance Data

-For regulated categories — washing machines, dishwashers, refrigerators, air conditioners, televisions, and others — energy class data and the underlying performance metrics (rated capacity, annual energy consumption, noise levels, programme durations) are already published to the EU Product Database for Energy Labelling (EPREL).
-The DPP will extend this, not replace it.
-Expect the DPP to reference or replicate EPREL data whilst adding dynamic elements — actual performance data from connected products, for instance — that the static energy label cannot accommodate.
+For regulated categories — washing machines, dishwashers, refrigerators, air conditioners, and televisions — energy class data and underlying performance metrics such as rated capacity, annual energy consumption, noise levels, and programme durations are already published to the EU Product Database for Energy Labelling (EPREL).
+The DPP extends this, it does not replace it.
+Expect the DPP to reference EPREL data while adding dynamic elements — actual performance data from connected products, for instance — that the static energy label cannot accommodate.

 Materials Composition and Substances of Concern

-The DPP will require disclosure of materials composition, including the presence of any Substances of Very High Concern (SVHCs) listed under REACH.
-For most appliance manufacturers, this data exists within supply chain compliance systems and product safety files — but it is rarely consolidated at the product level in a format suitable for digital disclosure.
-This is one of the more operationally complex requirements, particularly for manufacturers with large and geographically distributed supply chains.
+The DPP requires disclosure of materials composition, including the presence of any Substances of Very High Concern (SVHCs) listed under REACH.
+For most appliance manufacturers this data exists within supply chain compliance systems and product safety files, but it is rarely consolidated at product level in a format suitable for digital disclosure.
+This is one of the more operationally demanding requirements, particularly for manufacturers with large and geographically distributed supply chains.

 Repairability Score and Spare Parts Availability

-Several appliance categories — washing machines, washer-dryers, dishwashers, and refrigerating appliances — already carry mandatory repairability commitments under the 2021 Right to Repair regulations.
-These include minimum spare parts availability periods (typically seven to ten years from market withdrawal), requirements to supply spare parts within a defined delivery timeframe, and restrictions on the use of fasteners and fixings that impede repair.
+Several appliance categories — washing machines, washer-dryers, dishwashers, and refrigerating appliances — already carry mandatory repairability commitments under the 2021 Right to Repair regulations, including minimum spare parts availability periods of typically seven to ten years from market withdrawal and restrictions on fasteners that impede repair.
+The DPP embeds this information — repairability scores, spare parts identifiers, availability status, and sourcing details — in a machine-readable format that consumers, independent repairers, and regulators can all access via a single scan.

 Environmental Impact and End-of-Life Information